-Kizomba is mentioned in 1894 in the Bulletin of the American Geographical Society of New York which said "the genuine Kimbundu name is Kizomba, that is, dance."
-In Angola in the 1950s the expression Kizombadas referred to a party.
+Kizomba is mentioned in 1894 in the Bulletin of the American Geographical Society of New York which said: "the genuine Kimbundu name is Kizomba, that is, dance."
+In Angola, in the 1950s the expression Kizombadas referred to a party.
 There was no association of the word to a dance or musical genre.
-However, the dance known as "Semba", "Rebita", "Kabetula", "Maringa", already existed in the 50's
+However, the dance is known as "Semba", "Rebita", "Kabetula", "Maringa", already existed in the 50's

 In the islands of the West Indies, there are certain plants that produce seed pods called cha-cha.
 These pods are used to make a small rattle known as the cha-cha sound.